WebFiori/docs/routing.md

 ### API Route

-An API route is a route that usually will point to a PHP class that exist in the folder `app/apis`.
+An API route is a route that usually will point to a PHP class that exist in the folder `apis` of your application.
 Usually the class will extend the class [`WebServicesManager`](https://webfiori.com/docs/webfiori/restEasy/WebServicesManager) or the class [`ExtendedWebServicesManager`](https://webfiori.com/docs/webfiori/framework/ExtendedWebServicesManager).
 To execute one of the services at which the class manages, we have to include an extra `GET` or `POST` parameter which has the name `service-name` or `service`.

 Suppose that we have 3 services classes as follows:
 * `apis/UserServices.php`